David Brooks (commentator): Books

-Critics have claimed that Brooks' writings on sociology promote stereotypes and present false claims as factual.
-In 2004, Sasha Issenberg, writing for Philadelphia magazine, fact-checked Bobos in Paradise, arguing that many of its comments about middle America were misleading or the exact reverse of the truth.
-He reported Brooks as insisting that the book was not intended to be factual but to report his impressions of what he believed an area to be like: "He laughed ... '[The book was] partially tongue-in-cheek'...I went through some of the other instances where he made declarations that appeared insupportable.
+In reviewing On Paradise Drive (2004), Michael Kinsley described Brooks' "sociological method" as having "four components: fearless generalizing, clever coinage, jokes and shopping lists."
+Taking umbrage with the first of these, Kinsley states, "Brooks does not let the sociology get in the way of the shtick, and he wields a mean shoehorn when he needs the theory to fit the joke".
+This followed the 2004 Philadelphia magazine fact-checking of Bobos in Paradise by Sasha Issenberg that concluded many of its comments about middle America were misleading or untrue.
+Kinsley reported that "Brooks defend[ed] his generalizations as poetic hyperbole".
+Issenberg likewise noted that Brooks insisted that the book was not intended to be factual but rather to report impressions of what he believed an area to be like: "He laughed" that the book was "'partially tongue-in-cheek'".
+Issenberg continues, "I went through some of the other instances where he made declarations that appeared insupportable.
 He accused me of being 'too pedantic,' of 'taking all of this too literally,' of 'taking a joke and distorting it.'
 'That's totally unethical', he said."

-Brooks later said the article made him feel that "I suck...I can't remember what I said but my mother told me I was extremely stupid."
-In 2015, an opinion piece by David Zweig published in Salon claimed that Brooks had gotten "nearly every detail" wrong about a poll of high-school students.
+In 2015, David Zweig expressed the opinion in a Salon piece that Brooks had gotten "nearly every detail" wrong about a poll of high school students in his recent, The Road to Character.